IT'S ABOUT THE FABRICS™

 The second number is a measure of how breathable the fabric is, and is normally expressed in terms of how many grams (g) of water vapor can pass through a square meter (m2) of the fabric from the inside to the outside in a 24 hour period.
 In the case of a 20k (20,000 g) fabric, this would be 20,000 grams.
 The larger the number, the more breathable the fabric.

-Seam leakage protection is also important to shell technology.
+Seam leakage protection is also important to shell technology and keeping your jacket or bib waterproof.
 You might have the best fabric in the world, but if the seams leak it does not do much good.
 Pinholes in the fabric where thread passes through can create these leak points.
 This is addressed by applying polyurethane tape to the inside of the seam on the garment shell to create a flexible seal of these pinholes.
 Be aware that some manufacturers only seam tape in “critical areas” to save on production cost.

 WHY ISN’T OUTERWEAR COMPLETELY WATERPROOF?

 The truth is that all outerwear designed for active winter sports has various degrees of water resistance, but will eventually leak given enough water, time, and pressure.
 Manufacturers define “waterproof” according to different standards, and testing is not standardized.
 A rubber raincoat is completely waterproof, and may be the ideal garment for standing in a downpour waiting for the bus, but if you tried to ski or snowboard in it, you’d be wet in no time from your own perspiration.
 The trick is to balance protection from rain and snow on the outside with the ability to let water vapor (warm perspiration) escape from the inside.